William Brent Bell

-William Brent Bell (born September 17, 1970) is an American film director, screenwriter, and producer.
-He is known for his work on horror films such as Stay Alive (2006), The Devil Inside (2012), Wer (2013), The Boy (2016), Brahms: The Boy II (2020), Separation (2021), Orphan: First Kill (2022), and Lord of Misrule (2023).
+William Brent Bell is an American film director, screenwriter, and producer.
+He is known for films Stay Alive (2006), The Devil Inside (2012), Wer (2013), The Boy (2016), Brahms: The Boy II (2020), Separation (2021), Orphan: First Kill (2022), Lord of Misrule (2023), and Orphans (2026).
 His films have grossed over $300 million worldwide at the box office.

 Life and career

 Bell was born in Lexington, Kentucky.
-Along with writing partner Matthew Peterman, Bell wrote the screenplay Mercury, which was bought by Universal Studios with Gale Anne Hurd producing.
-Bell and Peterman went on to set up studio projects such as Ignition at Warner Bros. with Kurt Russell and Goldie Hawn producing and Illusion at Walt Disney Pictures.
+Along with writing partner Matthew Peterman, Bell sold screenplay Mercury to Universal Studios with Gale Anne Hurd producing.
+Bell and Peterman set up studio projects such as Ignition at Warner Bros. and Illusion at Walt Disney Pictures.
 The duo created several one-hour TV series including Eye to Eye with Warner Bros.
-Television and McG, Worthy and McGraw with ABC Television and Tim Minear as well as The Fix with Sarah Timberman and Sony Television.
-Bell and Peterman have also developed a number of videogames including Master Thief, with John Woo.
+Television and McG, Worthy and McGraw with ABC Television and Tim Minear as well as The Fix with Sony Television.

-Bell's first horror project was as co-writer and director of Stay Alive, produced with McG and Peter Schlessel and financed by Spyglass Entertainment and Endgame Entertainment.
+Bell's first horror project was as co-writer and director of Stay Alive, produced with McG and Peter Schlessel and financed by Spyglass Entertainment.
 Stay Alive was distributed domestically by Buena Vista Pictures and internationally by Universal Pictures.
-His second horror film was The Devil Inside, also written with Matt Peterman.
-Produced by Peterman and Morris Paulson, the film stars Fernanda Andrade, Simon Quarterman, Evan Helmuth, and Suzan Crowley, and was released theatrically by Paramount Pictures.
+His second horror film was The Devil Inside, co-written and produced by Peterman and Morris Paulson.
+The film was released by Paramount Pictures.
 The film topped the US box office on its opening weekend, becoming a record-breaking commercial success and grossing over $100 million.